 - allergic contact dermatitis

-- quit smoking as this can worsen hair loss
+- Quit smoking, if applicable, as smoking can worsen hair loss.

-- eat a healthy diet, including plenty of iron and protein
+- Have a healthy diet that includes plenty of iron and protein.

 Many other remedies are available to combat hair loss.
 These include:

-- Caffeine lotions and shampoos: A study shows that using caffeine lotions and shampoos alongside minoxidil is more effective at hair retention than minoxidil alone.
+- Caffeine lotions and shampoos: Some research shows that using caffeine lotions and shampoos alongside minoxidil is more effective at hair retention than minoxidil alone.
 However, scientists need to carry out more studies.

-- Capsaicin: This compound present in red chili peppers promoted hair growth in 64.5% of participants.
+- Capsaicin: This compound present in red chili peppers promoted hair growth in 64.5% of one study’s participants.